-This is incredibly important, because the scale will tell you when you're losing water, or fat, or muscle -- three very different outcomes!
-For me, the benefits of knowing when the weight I lost -- or gained -- was simply water weight had a huge impact on my mental state, and often kept me from getting discouraged and losing touch with my mission.
+This is incredibly important because the scale will tell you when you're losing water, fat, or muscle—three very different outcomes!
+For me, the benefits of knowing when the weight I lost—or gained—was simply water weight had a huge impact on my mental state and often kept me from getting discouraged and losing touch with my mission.

 Counting Calories and Fat Loss

 When you maintain a consistent, modest calorie deficit, your body will slowly use your excess fat stores for energy to make up the deficit.
-In other words, when you deprive your body of the energy it needs, it's forced to find it elsewhere -- for example, in your spare tire.
-The trick is to eat just a little less than you need -- 200-300 calories a day, max -- so you're not miserable and hungry all the time.
+In other words, when you deprive your body of the energy it needs, it's forced to find it elsewhere—for example, in your spare tire.
+The trick is to eat just a little less than you need—200 to 300 calories a day, max—so you're not miserable and hungry all the time.
 This is why carefully counting your calorie intake is so important to losing fat.
 And it's also why losing fat takes a long time.